 Make sure that you don’t over ask your customers for feedback as your completion rates will drop off quickly.

-In the past we used GoToMeeting for our webinars and many customer meetings.
+In the past we used GoToMeeting for our webinars.

 After every, yes, every, session they asked for feedback on the service.
 The first few times I provided feedback but then stopped and have not done their survey for a long time.

 Contrast that with the Skype approach where they seem to have a random process and I am asked only every so often.
 It works as I continue to convert and provide feedback for them on a regular basis.